• Visit

 Here's what you can expect:

 • 5:45 p.m.: Dinner prepared and served by our Food Ministry Teams.
 Menus are posted with the programming for each week.
-The cost for dinner is $8/adults, $4/child (ages 5-12), $2/child (ages 2-4), and $20/family.
-If you need financial assistance to help cover the cost of dinner, please email Laura Park at laura@unityunitarian.org.
-If you plan to join us and need a special food preparation, please email madeline@unityunitarian.org.
-Vegetarian, vegan, gluten free, dairy free options available.
+The cost for dinner is $10/adults, $5/child (ages 5-12), $3/child (ages 2-4), and $25/family.
+If you need financial assistance to help cover the cost of dinner, please email Philippa Anastos at [email protected].
+If you plan to join us and need a special dietary preparation, please email Heidi Birkholz at [email protected].
+Vegetarian, gluten free, dairy free options available.
+Please read our nut policy for information about how we help support community members with this life-threatening allergy.

 • 6:45 p.m.: Multigenerational chapel service in the Ames Chapel